-- 12.1 The Local Plan seeks to ensure that new development safeguards and enhances the area's existing Green Infrastructure by creating new open spaces and improving connectivity within the network Policy LP20 and appendix C also set out expectations regarding provision requirements expected from new development. - 12.2 As well as to ensure the development's design protects and enhances the existing green network it is also expected that it will include provision to meet the needs of the new residents through new provision or through contributions off-site to enhancing existing provision.
+- 12.1 The Local Plan seeks to ensure that new development safeguards and enhances the area's existing Green Infrastructure by creating new open spaces and improving connectivity within the network Policy LP 24 and appendix C also set out expectations regarding provision requirements expected from new development. - 12.2 As well as ensure the development's design protects and enhances the existing green network it is also expected that development will include provision to meet the needs of the new residents through new provision or through contributions to improve the capacity of existing provision.